 The cat flea life cycle has four primary stages from flea egg to adult flea.
 This cycle takes anywhere from 2 weeks to 1 year depending on the climate.
 Unless removed by grooming or insecticides, adult fleas begin feeding right away and may stick around for several months.

 To become larvae, flea eggs need shaded, damp environments like decks, porches, and cracks in the flooring.
-In fact, your backyard sandbox is a great place for cat flea larvae to develop.
+Your backyard sandbox is a great place for cat flea larvae to develop.
 This stage can last anywhere from five to 18 days.

 Common types of fleas on cats

-Cat fleas are the most common type of fleas, but they aren’t the only ones that can harm your pet.
+Cat fleas are the most common type, but they aren’t the only ones that can harm your pet.
 Here are the other types of fleas your cat could encounter:

 - Dog fleas